 The second area we might want to look at is the kitchen.
-Three of our top energy the in kitchen: users are the refrigerator, the stove the and microwave oven.
+Three of our top energy users are in the kitchen; the refrigerator, the stove and the microwave oven.
 While refrigeration may be difficult to do without, we can easily eliminate the electric range and microwave, cooking over gas or wood.